nive20/NoSQLPOCOGenerator/README.md

  5. Support for Clip board based minimal syntax checking for Cassandra

 ## Build Steps
-  Refer to the documentation at [Build Step]
+  Refer to the documentation at [Build Steps](https://github.com/HappiestMinds/NoSQLPOCOGenerator/wiki/Build-Steps)

 ## Known Limitation
  The application has not been tested end-to-end on Windows 8 Desktop